open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/annotations.md

 ## Creating spans around methods with `otel.instrumentation.methods.include`

-In cases where you are unable to modify the code, you can still configure the javaagent to capture spans around specific methods.
+In cases where you are unable to modify the code, you can still configure the Java agent to capture spans around specific methods.

 {{% config_option name="otel.instrumentation.methods.include" %}} Add
 instrumentation for specific methods in lieu of `@WithSpan`.
 Format is